Worthington George Smith: Mycology and plant pathology

-Worthington G. Smith was the first mycologist to lead a fungus foray.
+Smith was the first mycologist to lead a fungus foray.
 In 1868 he was invited by the Woolhope Naturalists' Field Club to be the expert leader of a field meeting dubbed "a foray among the funguses".
 This was so successful that the club held annual "forays" for the next 24 years.
 Smith helped publicize the club and its forays with a series of cartoons in various journals, some of them caricaturing the leading mycologists of the day.
 He also designed illustrated menus in similar style for the club's annual fungus dinners at the Green Dragon in Hereford.
 Smith became an honorary member of the club and in 1874, as a token of appreciation, was presented with a set of cutlery engraved with fungi taken from his illustrations.
 In 1896 Worthington G. Smith became a founder member of the British Mycological Society and was elected its President in 1904.
 He was also a Fellow of the Linnean Society.

 Smith's reputation as a mycologist and plant pathologist has been overshadowed by the more lasting achievements of his contemporaries.
 His book on plant diseases was said to have been "out of touch" when published and C.G.
 Lloyd claimed his Synopsis of the British Basidiomycetes resembled "an attempt by someone living in the Sahara to write a book about a rain forest."
 Many of the new fungal species described by Smith have been relegated to synonymy, though those that remain current include the agaric Leucoagaricus georginae (W.G.
 Sm.)
 Candusso and the bolete Rubinoboletus rubinus (W.G.
 Sm.)
 Pilát & Dermek.
 Smith's collections are now held in the mycological herbarium at the Royal Botanic Gardens, Kew.
 The species Agaricus worthingtonii Fr., Clitopilus smithii Massee, and Geastrum smithii Lloyd were named after him.

 Archaeology

 Worthington G. Smith's reputation as an archaeologist, specializing in the palaeolithic era, has grown rather than diminished.
 Of the five Lower Palaeolithic occupation sites known from Britain, four were discovered by Smith.
 He became interested in the subject after reading Sir John Evans's Ancient Stone Implements of Great Britain (1872).
 In 1878 he found stone tools in building excavations at Stoke Newington Common and traced the tool-bearing layer over a wide area of north-east London.
 He discovered a similar site at Caddington, Bedfordshire, and published his findings in Man, the Primeval Savage (1894).
 He subsequently found further sites at Whipsnade and elsewhere, as well as making other archaeological discoveries in the Bedfordshire area.

+Smith was influenced by Flaxman Spurrell's discoveries at Crayford and used his technique of refitting lithic artifacts to propose the presence of undisturbed "living floors" at Caddington.